flame-engine/flame/doc/components.md

 ## BaseComponent
-Usually if you are going to make your own component you want to extend `PositionComponent`, but if you want to be able to handle effects and child components but handle the positioning differently you can extend the `BaseComponent`.
+Usually if you are going to make your own component you want to extend `PositionComponent`, but if you want to be able to handle effects and child components but handle the positioning differently you can extend the `Component` directly.

-It is used by `SpriteBodyComponent`, `PositionBodyComponent`, and `BodyComponent` in Forge2D since those components doesn't have their position in relation to the screen, but in relation to the Forge2D world.
+`Component` is used by `SpriteBodyComponent`, `PositionBodyComponent`, and `BodyComponent` in `flame_forge2d` since those components doesn't have their position in relation to the screen, but in relation to the Forge2D world.

 ### Composability of components

 Sometimes it is useful to wrap other components inside of your component.
 For example by grouping visual components through a hierarchy.
-You can do this by having child components on any component that extends `BaseComponent`, for example `PositionComponent` or `BodyComponent`.
+You can do this by adding child components to any component, for example `PositionComponent`.
 When you have child components on a component every time the parent is updated and rendered, all the children are rendered and updated with the same conditions.